oduis/UEVRDeluxe-docs/UEVRTutorial.md

 It has the best image encoding, upscaling options and frame generation on headset, resulting in the best image quality.
 If your network is weak and you are a Meta Quest user, use USB on [Meta Quest Link](https://www.meta.com/en-us/help/quest/pcvr/).
 If you search for a free option that is also know to be very stable, use [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
-Except for Meta Quest Link the installation requires an app both on PC as on the headset.
+Except for Meta Quest Link (only PC) the installation requires an app both on PC as on the headset.

 #### 4.1 Tipps for configuring Virtual Desktop (the recommended option)
 In the PC app:
 * __Codec__: Leave on "Auto".
 Best quality is achieved with HVEC/10bit.
 Although the Quest-exclusive AV1 might be tempting, NVidia cards are better optimized for encoding HVEC, making AV1 less ideal for performance.
 AV1 also tends to soften the image.
 The compression gains of AV1 are irrelevant at that high bitrates.

 In the headset app's streaming settings:
 * __Network bandwith__: For VR this is set in the "Streamings" tab in the headset app.
 Do not push this too high, experiment around 50-80 MBit first.
 Manually increasing bandwidth too much may cause latency hiccups due to network interference in busy environments.
 It also increases latency, which may cause nausea in virtual reality.
+You won't notice much image quality differences going higher for common headsets resolutions.
 * __VR frame rate__: Set a bit higher than your PC can handle to reduce flickering.
-* Enable the [Snapdragon Super Resolution](https://www.qualcomm.com/developer/blog/2023/04/using-super-resolution-boost-resolution-virtual-reality) for a good on device AI upscaling
+* Enable the [Snapdragon Super Resolution](https://www.qualcomm.com/developer/blog/2023/04/using-super-resolution-boost-resolution-virtual-reality) for a great on device AI upscaling.
+Sharper image, no downsides.
-* __Synchronous Spacewarp (SSW)__: Lets your PC just render at half of the desired rate, interpolating the frames inbetween on your headset.
-Feels much smoother, but be aware that this may cause flickering in elements like health bar HUD overlays.
+* __Synchronous Spacewarp (SSW)__: Lets your PC just render at half of the desired rate, interpolating the frames inbetween on your headset, also using half the network bandwidth.
+Feels much smoother, but be aware that this may cause flickering in elements like health bar HUD overlays that do not move the same way as the world view.
 So if your PC is powerful enough, OFF will give you better quality.
-If you PC struggles, note was frame rate it can push without SSW (use the option "Show performance overlay" in the streaming options).
+If you PC struggles, note what frame rate it can push without SSW (use the option "Show performance overlay" in the streaming options).
 Now set the frame __VR frame rate__ to about double that safe PC framerate and enable SSW.
 If you leave you VR frame rate too low (e.g. 60Hz), while your PC can push eg. 45 Hz, your PC will render lower than it could.
 That leads to noticable input lag, though the image seems to be smooth.
-* __Sharpening__: While Snapdragon super resolution increases fine detail and upscailing, this setting affects the perceived overall contrast.
-Try e.g. 25% as a good starting point.
+* __Sharpening__: While Snapdragon super resolution increases fine detail and upscailing, this setting affects the perceived overall contrast, often looking better.
+Try e.g. 20-25% as a good starting point.
 * __Color Vibrance__: Consider enabling "Increase color vibrance" and disabling "Increase nominal range" to prevent blown-out shadows.

 ### 5. Install UEVR Easy Injector